5 Best Practice Areas for Solo Attorneys

 Being Your Own Boss

 It goes without saying that the cost of your operations will be a lot lower as a solo attorney than they will be in a bigger law firm.
 Bigger law firms need to account for larger staff and consequently bigger expenses.
 Solo practitioners require less real estate (if any), fewer materials, and in some cases may not need additional staff at all.
-Many solo practitioners rely on legal software like CRM and client intake software to help automate day-to-day tasks that they would otherwise require extra hands for.
+Many solo practitioners rely on law office software like CRM and client intake software to help automate day-to-day tasks that they would otherwise require extra hands for.

 Better Client Experience